mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 # The CONNECT-IP method {#connect-ip-method}

 This document defines a new HTTP {{!I-D.ietf-httpbis-semantics}}
-method CONNECT-IP to convert streams into tunnels or initialise HTTP datagram flows {{!I-D.ietf-masque-h3-datagram}} to a forwarding proxy.
+method CONNECT-IP to convert streams into tunnels or initialize HTTP datagram flows {{!I-D.ietf-masque-h3-datagram}} to a forwarding proxy.
 Each stream can be used separately to establish forwarding to potentially different remote hosts.
 Unlike the HTTP CONNECT method,